How You Will Be Notified

 - The audit period,

-The letter will also ask you to either confirm an appointment with an examiner, or to set up an appointment.
+The letter may also ask you to either confirm an appointment with an examiner, or to set up an appointment.
 Please respond promptly.

 What to Expect During the Audit

-If your audit is conducted by one of our field auditors, the auditor will make an appointment to come on-site for review of operations and accounting procedures.
-During this initial meeting the auditor will also discuss the audit procedures, timelines, and test periods.
+If your audit is conducted by one of our field auditors, the auditor will usually make an appointment to come on-site for review of operations and accounting procedures.
+During this initial meeting the auditor will also discuss the audit process, timelines, and test periods.

 The auditor will review your financial records such as the chart of accounts, general ledger, cash receipts, disbursements, and the supporting detail for returns filed.
-In some situations, we may also look at journals, payroll registers, payroll forms, cash register tapes, and bank statements.
+In some situations, we may also look at tax returns journals, payroll registers, payroll forms, cash register tapes, merchant credit card statements, and bank statements.

-For audits being conducted from our Montpelier office, the audit often starts with a letter detailing the issue being reviewed and the records needed to resolve what appears to be a potential discrepancy.
-These are typically handled with the exchange of information happening either by mail or electronically.
+For audits being conducted from our Montpelier office, the audit often starts with a letter detailing the issue being reviewed and the records needed to resolve what appears to be a potential discrepancy or the need to file a tax return.
+These audits are typically handled with the exchange of information happening either by mail or electronically.
 However, in some cases you may be asked to meet with a desk auditor in Montpelier.

 During an audit it is not unusual for issues to come up.
 It is expected that all issues will be discussed as they arise.
 Factual issues should be resolved during the course of the audit, whereas legal differences may need to be resolved through an appeal process if the taxpayer disagrees or is not satisfied with the Department’s explanation.